Augustus Toplady: Church ministry: 1762–1778

 In May 1766, he became incumbent of Harpford and Venn Ottery, two villages in Devon.
 In 1768, however, he learned that he had been named to this incumbency because it had been purchased for him; seeing this as simony, he chose to exchange the incumbency for the post of vicar of Broadhembury, another Devon village.
 He would serve as vicar of Broadhembury until his death, although he received leave to be absent from Broadhembury from 1775 on.

-Toplady never married, though he did have relationships with two women.
+Toplady never married, though he did maintain friendships with two women.
 The first was Selina Hastings, Countess of Huntingdon, the founder of the Countess of Huntingdon's Connexion, a Calvinist Methodist series of congregations.
 Toplady first met Huntingdon in 1763, and preached in her chapels several times in 1775 during his absence from Broadhembury.
 The second was Catharine Macaulay, whom he first met in 1773, and with whom he spent a large amount of time in the years 1773–77.